About - Pedigree - Photos

 Hunting and Training

 When we took the litter out to the farm for the first time, it was usually Champ who was out the furthest, courageously exploring the field on his own.
 He went nuts over the quail we had in the cage, and ever since has been bird-crazy.
 When he was about ten weeks old, we planted quail for him, and he quickly got the name of the game and was hunting and finding it.
 He did have an inclination to want to sight point after he scented it and tended to creep.
 As he was just a pup, we let him do it his way and flushed the bird before he got to it.
 We couldn't let him chase because it was a poor flyer.
 It was a fun experience and we were able to see what he had before his long break from the field for health reasons.
-After recovery, I would take him to parks (here in Corvallis, where he stays with me) and let him chase the crows and robins.
+After recovery, I would take him to parks and let him chase the crows and robins.
 He loved it!
 He'd sight point and chase to his untrained heart's content!

 Personality